Summary

 Definition of party-in-interest.

 This situation requires transparency and a steadfast commitment to ethical conduct to ensure the integrity of the investment process.
 Mortgage brokers and lenders, as parties in interest, should be particularly mindful of potential conflicts of interest when providing services to the plan.
-For instance, a broker or lender could be tempted to recommend a higher-risk investment that offers a higher return but may not be in the best interest of the plan.
-Upholding these values is not just a requirement, but a crucial aspect of the trustee's role in maintaining the plan's integrity and the trust of its investors.
+For instance, a broker or lender may be tempted to recommend a higher-risk investment that offers a higher return, but this may not be in the best interest of the plan.
+Holding these values is not just a requirement, but a crucial aspect of the trustee’s role in maintaining the plan’s integrity and the trust of its investors.

 Prohibited Transactions: